foreza/kb/thoughts.md

 This is real.
 A lot of incidents are not in fact tech problems - they are communication issues, gaps in understanding, failures of process, human error.

 > "Choose the right field of competition."
-(James Clear - Atomic Habits)
+(J. Clear - Atomic Habits)

 I'm still finishing up Atomic habits, and this is a biggie.
 To be frank, I'm not tall.
 Didn't do so well as school.